BarryDigby/youth-academy-semII/docs/source/week1/file_1.rst

 #. ``Elongation`` : RNA polymerase reads the nucleotide sequence of the template DNA strand.
 As it moves along, it inserts and links together complementary RNA nucleotides to form a pre-mRNA molecule.

 #. ``Termination`` : The RNA polymerase breaks the link between the template DNA strand and the pre-mRNA molecule, releasing the pre-mRNA.
-The DNA reforms it’s double helix.
+The DNA reforms it's double helix.

 .. figure:: /_static/images/transcription.png
    :figwidth: 700px